Before the start of civil registration for all in 1864, virtually

 A typical Latin entry would read:

-In matrimonium coniunxi sunt Danielum McCarthy et Brigidam Kelliher, de Ballyboher.
+In matrimonium coniunxi Danielum McCarthy et Brigidam Kelliher, de Ballyboher.

 Testimonii: Cornelius Buckley, Margarita Hennessy.